compulim/react-augmentation/README.md

 </body>
 ```

 But it might not be easily done because at the time you create the modal, you might be deep in the DOM.
-To talk to outmost DOM hierarchy, that means you either need a global store like Redux, or writing a modal service using context.
+To talk to outmost DOM hierarchy that is not a direct ancestor, that means you either need a global store like Redux, or writing a modal service using context.

-Furthermore, if the content of the dialog box has rich or lively content, it will be complicated to implement using Redux.
+Furthermore, if the content of the dialog box has rich or live content, it will be complicated to implement using Redux.

 ### How you use it?